 International SEO

-International SEO, otherwise known as global SEO or multilingual SEO, is an important component to an effective global Internet marketing campaign.
-Find out more about international SEO strategies.
+International SEO, otherwise known as global SEO or multilingual SEO, is an important component of an effective global internet marketing campaign.
+Find out more about international SEO.

-This is putting keyword-stuffed text in the same colour as the background so it is invisible to human readers but not to Search Engines.
-This is a Black hat SEO technique.
+This is the black hat SEO technique of adding keyword-stuffed text in the same colour as the background onto a webpage, so it is invisible to human readers but not to search engines, in an aim to improve rankings.
+This is not recommended as part of an effective or quality SEO strategy and can lead to penalisation.

 Keyword density